What is polymyalgia rheumatica?

 Where can I find out more about polymyalgia rheumatica?

-- PMR Information – including diagnosis, treatment options and living with PMR
+Versus Arthritis provides further information on diagnosis, treatment options and living with PMR